fdanilogamu/fdanilogamu.github.io/docs/traze.md

 <br>
 ## Feedback/Recognition
 <br>
-I received positive feedback from an important client, highlighting the effectiveness and quality of the documentation.
+I received positive feedback from an important client, highlighting the effectiveness and quality of the documentation, and preferring it over a Technical Writing firm's work.
 <br>
 <br>
 ## Lessons Learned